10 Fun Facts for Unfurling Your Flag

 Since its adoption by the Second Continental Congress on June 14, 1777, the United States flag is more than just a symbol.
 It is a living testament to the courageous Americans who fought and sacrificed for the nation and the freedoms it upholds.

-With regard to the display, etiquette, and disposal of the American flag during this holiday, here are some helpful tips from the Florida Department of State website.
+With regard to the display, etiquette, and disposal of the American flag during Memorial Day, here are some helpful tips from the Florida Department of State website.